brbabaloni/brbabaloni-homepage/content/post/presentation/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Présentation de l'entreprise
 subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
-summary: Présentation de l'entreprise
+summary: []

 # Link this post with a project
 projects: []